 Farzin Ahmadi

-I have had the opportunity to build my teaching expertise through guest lecturing and assistantships at Johns Hopkins University.
-I have been the principal teaching assistant for the core courses of Artificial Intelligence at the Carey Business School of and Operations Research at the Johns Hopkins Whiting School of Engineering.
+I have had the opportunity to build my teaching expertise through teaching, guest lecturing, and assistantships at Johns Hopkins University.
+I recently taught a course on Healthcare System Engineering at the undergraduate level.
+I have been the principal teaching assistant for the core courses of Artificial Intelligence at the Johns Hopkins Carey Business School and Operations Research at the Johns Hopkins Whiting School of Engineering.
 In 2022, I received the Teaching Assistant Award from the Whiting School of Engineering.

 Ongoing Research